 • Clear up common mistypings.

-• Learn what you didn’t initially learn about types.
+• Learn what you didn’t initially learn about types

-• Discover what was lost along the way.
+• Discover what was lost along the way

-• Learn about the confusion between type 2 and type 7, type 6 and type 4, type 1 and type 5, and more.
+• Confusion about types 2 and 7, types 6 and 4, types 1 and 5.

-• How the sp 3 can seem 8ish whereas the sx 3s can seem 7ish, and why or how that came about?
+• Why the sx 3s can seem 7ish, and why or how that came about

 • Or why the social 2 is mistyped as a 3...

-• Expand your knowledge of the types.
+• Expand your knowledge of the types

 • Learn what you didn't know that was lost in transmission